joshua-9402/cpet-140-final-project/README.md

       ./your-executable-name

-### Mobile
+### Mobile Version

-- there is a separate repository for the Android version with appropriate setup and build instructions for both Android and iOS.
+- there is a separate repository for the Android and iOS version with appropriate setup and build instructions for both Android and iOS.

 ## Dependencies